3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Pregnancy test

-We will explore the different types of test available, namely urine tests, commonly sold in pharmacies, and blood tests, carried out in laboratories.
-Each of these tests has its own specificities and levels of sensitivity, and understanding these differences is crucial to choosing the most appropriate method for each situation.
+We'll explore the different types of test available: urine tests, commonly sold in pharmacies, and blood tests, carried out in laboratories.
+Each of these tests has its own specificities and levels of sensitivity.
+Understanding these differences is crucial to choosing the most appropriate method for each situation.

 The timing of the test is another critical aspect.
-If the test is carried out too early, for example before your period is late or just after unprotected sex, the results may be wrong.
-It is therefore important to know the right time to carry out a test in order to obtain a reliable result.
+Testing too early, e.g. before a delayed period or just after unprotected sex, can lead to false results.
+So it's important to know the right time to carry out a test in order to obtain a reliable result.

-As well as providing technical information on how pregnancy tests work, we will also discuss the emotional and psychological implications of waiting for and interpreting the results.
+As well as providing technical information on how pregnancy tests work, we'll also discuss the emotional and psychological implications of waiting for and interpreting results.
 What does a positive or negative result mean?
-How do you deal with the uncertainty and associated emotions?
+How to deal with uncertainty and the associated emotions?

-Finally, we will offer practical advice and recommendations to ensure the reliability of the tests and to understand the steps to follow once the result has been obtained, whether positive or negative.
-This guide aims to enlighten and reassure, providing all the information you need to navigate the world of pregnancy tests with confidence and knowledge.
+Finally, we'll offer practical advice and recommendations to ensure the reliability of the tests, and to understand the steps to follow once the result has been obtained, whether positive or negative.
+This guide aims to enlighten and reassure, providing all the information needed to navigate the world of pregnancy tests with confidence and knowledge.

 When should I take a pregnancy test?